 Next, without rinsing the product out, your stylist will blow your hair out using a hairdryer and ceramic round brush or a paddle brush.
 These particular tools are important for setting the smoothing product into your hair.
-Your hair will be flat ironed at 410 degrees to cure the product into your hair with a CHI 4-button flat iron.
+Your hair will be flat ironed at 410 degrees to cure the product into your hair with a flat iron.
 Each 1/8-inch section of hair should be flat ironed five times during the process.
 Your stylist may use a few drops of a smoothing serum after flat ironing to add shine and manageability.
-Your hair might feel a little weird, kind of like forgot to rinse the conditioner out of your hair.
+Your hair might feel a little weird, kind of like you forgot to rinse the conditioner out of your hair.
 This feeling is perfectly normal and could vary based on your hair and your stylist's skill level at applying the product.

 If you're comfortable flat ironing your hair thoroughly and own a CHI flat iron, you can do this step at home.
 If you're less than handy with your blow dryer and flat iron, have very thick or coarse hair, or do not own a CHI flat iron, you should return to your stylist for this second step.

-Twenty-four to 48 hours after the first part of the process, you or your stylist will shampoo and condition your hair with the CHI Enviro Smoothing Shampoo and Conditioner.
+Twenty-four to 48 hours after the first part of the process, you or your stylist will shampoo and condition your hair with the CHI Enviro Smoothing Shampoo ($21) and Conditioner ($22).
 Next, it's important to blow-dry and flat iron your hair with a CHI flat iron.
 Once this blowout is performed, odds are, you'll be pretty happy.
 Your hair should be significantly softer and shinier, and it should blow-dry quicker, with noticeably less frizz, if any at all, and flat iron faster with fewer passes.
 Less drying and flat ironing mean less damage and more time to live your life.